 An instant travel insurance policy will be generated and immediately sent to your email ID.

-It is easy to file a claim with ACKO's travel health insurance for Germany.
+Filing a claim with ACKO's travel health insurance for Germany is easy.
 Just follow these steps to make a claim:

 Here are some of the essential documents for applying for a German visa.